Dansey's Pass

 (NZD) pp single

-Capture the last of autumn’s brilliance on this breathtaking 5-day journey through Central Otago.
+Capture spring on this breathtaking 5-day journey through Central Otago.
 Explore the picturesque towns steeped in stories of the gold rush and the resilient pioneers of the 1800s.
 The dramatic landscapes surrounding these historic landmarks set the stage for an unforgettable adventure.

 Enjoy a stay at the heritage-listed Dunstan House in Clyde, followed by three nights at the charming and historic Dansey’s Pass Hotel, renowned for its cosy old-world charm.

-Tuesday 22 April.
-Today, we fly to Queenstown.
-Upon arrival, we pick up our vehicle and head to the charming town of Arrowtown.
-Take your time to stretch your legs and explore this beautiful alpine retreat.
-Enjoy lunch at your leisure—perhaps a visit to Nadia Lim’s Royalburn Farm Store?
+Tuesday 13 October.
+Today we fly to Queenstown.
+On arrival, we board our vehicle and travel to the charming historic town of Arrowtown.
+Stretch your legs and enjoy time to explore this picturesque alpine village.
+Lunch is at leisure – perhaps a visit to Nadia Lim’s popular Royalburn Farm Shop?

 The hotel, originally built in 1862, has its foundations in stonework crafted by a mason known as “Happy Bill.”
 His unique payment?
 One pint of beer for every schist boulder he shaped and laid.
 According to legend, after an especially busy day, Happy Bill fell into an open grave at the nearby cemetery and slept soundly through the night!